10 tactics you can do now to make money from your online events.

 A virtual swag bag also provides reporting data such as how many people accessed it and how they interacted with the items in the bag, which you can share with sponsors and use to help inform what materials attendees found most valuable.

-your virtual event sponsorship
+Provide value with your virtual event sponsorship

 Digital sponsorships are nothing new, they’re just usually implemented in conjunction with other, physical branding opportunities such as brochures or giveaways.
 When planning a fully virtual event, you can focus solely on the digital part and capitalize on the real estate you do have available.